7i6ht/math2visual/backend/docs/cleanup_setup.md

 ## Overview

-The Math2Visual API generates temporary files in two locations:
+The Math2Visual API generates temporary files and database records that need periodic cleanup:

 1. **Visualization Output** (`storage/output/`): Temporary SVG files for visualization requests using unique UUIDs to prevent conflicts in parallel requests.
 2. **SVG Generation** (`storage/temp_svgs/`): Temporary AI-generated SVG icons that haven't been confirmed by the user yet.
+3. **Tutor Sessions** (database): Expired tutor session records stored in PostgreSQL that are no longer active.

-These files are not cleaned up immediately to avoid blocking the API.
-Instead, a periodic cleanup job removes old files.
+These files and records are not cleaned up immediately to avoid blocking the API.
+Instead, a periodic cleanup job removes old files and expired sessions.

 ## Files